This post may contain affiliate links. Please read our privacy policy.

 Allow for Carryover Cooking

-So, if you want your lamb to be rare/medium-rare, which would be an internal temperature of 125 to 130 degrees, you want to take the roast out of the oven when the internal temperature reaches 120 degrees.
+So, if you want your lamb to be rare/medium-rare, which would be an internal temperature of 125 to 130 degrees, you want to take the roast out of the oven when the internal temperature reaches 115 to 120 degrees.
 This is also true for other cuts of beef or lamb, such as steak and rack of lamb.
-Then, the temperature will continue to rise 5 to 10 degrees as it sits, depending on its size.
+Then, the temperature will continue to rise 5 to 15 degrees as it sits, depending on its size and the temperature of the oven.

-Here are some recipes for those showy cuts of meat!
+Here are some recipes for this showy cut of lamb!